reaper699/lisk-docs/APIReference.md

 ```

 ## Loader
-Loader API.
-Providing sync & loading information.
-Only this API working when wallet on loading.
+Provides the synchronisation and loading information of a client.
+These API calls are only working if the client is syncing or loading.

 ### Get loading status
-Will return account's delegates by address.
+Returns account's delegates by address.

 GET `/api/loader/status`